mysociety/alaveteli/docs/installing/index.md

 <div class="attention-box info">
     Although we recommend Docker for development, there are of course other ways to install Alaveteli.
-Our Dockerdile is not suitable for production (but remember that you won't need a production site until you've done a development deployment).
+Our Dockerfile is not suitable for production (but remember that you won't need a production site until you've done a development deployment).
 For your own server, there's an installation script which does most of the work for you, or you can follow the manual